 And when those earnings fall, investors sell their stocks.

-Sometimes earnings slow before bear markets and sometimes they slow after bear markets and sometimes the timing are very close.
+Sometimes earnings slow before bear markets and sometimes they slow after bear markets and sometimes the timing is very close.

 Read my related post What Goes Up When Stocks Go Down?